 The primary use of storage

 When visiting a local home furnishing store like Ikea, you may need an addition to the room.
-If you need more structures in the room, then you are likely thinking of function like a minimalist.
+If you need more structures in the room, then you are likely thinking of functioning like a minimalist.
 But if you are more drawn to accents that fit your creativity, then you will want to indulge like a maximalist.

 One thing that maximalists and minimalists agree on is that storage is important for their aesthetic to work.
 Minimalists use storage as a foundation to make the room look clean, which means more cabinets with sparse hardware.
-They will use far more storage with doors and drawers to keep the room looking tidy.
-For minimalists, this is the golden rule: “There’s a place for everything and everything has a place.”

 Contemporary versus Vintage Styles

 Minimalism is a very modern idea and those who embrace it are looking for more space and clarity.
 Maximalism is best paired with a vintage look where you want to show off many of your collections and inspirations.
-It is possible to enjoy antiques and use space to focus on them and make them stand out.
-However, items from similar eras resonate off one another and can thrive better in collections.

 Color